andrewvaughan/email-signatures/README.md

 ## Quick start

-Currently, three clients are supported for installation:
+Currently, these clients are supported for installation, but HTML files can be generated for any client that supports
+them:

 - Apple Mail (macOS)
 - Microsoft Outlook (macOS)